OzanMuhcu/DSA210_Term_Project/README.md

 # Player Clustering

-This file explains how to interpret the `**_elo_cluster_summary.csv` output generated from clustering low/mid/high -Elo chess players using KMeans.
+This file explains how to interpret the `k-means clustering` output generated from clustering low/mid/high -Elo chess players using KMeans.

 The goal of this analysis is to group similar players based on:
 - Elo rating